Annual Remembrance Garden Prayer Service

 Most Holy Redeemer Cemetery

 2501 Troy Rd.
 (Rte.
 7) Niskayuna, NY 12309

 Capital Region families will gather for a special prayer service to honor the memory of babies who were born into the arms of angels- daughters, sons, sisters, brothers, nieces, nephews and grandchildren.

 Dedicated in 2013, the Remembrance Garden is a memorial for those who have experienced the devastating loss of a baby, whether it was years ago or a more recent loss.
 It has blossomed into a place of peaceful reflection for families who have experienced a miscarriage or the death of a baby, either before it was born or shortly after birth.
 It is a space to meditate; a place where the existence of a baby is affirmed even if the baby was never acknowledged.
 This garden of healing is where families can openly grieve the loss of their child, and mourn their shattered hopes and dreams.
 It is a place to memorialize a life that ended far too soon, and is intended to bring comfort to those whose empty arms bring such heartache.
-Nicole Willbrant of Brunswick has attended the service for the past few years “My biggest worry was that our baby would not be remembered.
-This garden means that our baby will not be forgotten.”

 For further information, please contact 518-374-5319 or [email protected].